-Munro joins Worcestershire for T20
+Bravo and Munro join Rapids for T20

-Colin Munro: Worcestershire sign New Zealand batter for T20 Blast
+Worcestershire sign Dwayne Bravo & Colin Munro for T20 Blast

 Last updated on .From the section Cricket

-Worcestershire have signed New Zealand batter Colin Munro for this season's T20 Blast competition.
+Worcestershire have signed ex-West Indies all-rounder Dwayne Bravo and New Zealand batter Colin Munro as their overseas players for the T20 Blast.

+Bravo, 38, will make the Rapids his fifth county, after stints at Kent, Essex, Surrey and Middlesex.

-Munro, 35, returns for a second stint at New Road having previously played for them between 2014 and 2015.
+Munro, 35, returns for a third spell at New Road having previously had stints in 2014 and 2015.

 He has also played in England for Hampshire, and featured in The Hundred last year for Manchester Originals.

+He became the first player to take 500 wickets in T20 cricket and he will be on duty for Chennai Super Kings in the forthcoming Indian Premier League.

+But he will be available for at least the final 10 group games of the T20 Blast for Worcestershire, plus the quarter-final and finals day if they qualify.

-South Africa-born Munro has represented New Zealand in all three formats, but has become a T20 specialist in recent years.
+South Africa-born Munro, who will be available for the whole competition, has represented New Zealand in all three formats, but has become a T20 specialist in recent years.

 He was a member of the squad that reached the final of the 50-over World Cup in 2019, when they were beaten by England in a super over, and spent this winter playing in the Big Bash in Australia for Perth Scorchers and then Islamabad United in the Pakistan Super League.

-The Royals begin their T20 Blast campaign away to Yorkshire Vikings on 25 May.
+The Rapids begin their T20 Blast campaign away to Yorkshire Vikings on 25 May.